rgknp/AIDayLabs/lab03.2-compare_and_choose_models/0_README.md

 Open the Workbench and create a new project called `classifying_iris`.
 Choose the **Classifying Iris** as the project template and `Documents` folder as its directory.
 Open the project and go to **File > Open Command Prompt** to access the command line from within the project parent folder.

-Launch Docker and wait for it to be running.
+Launch **Docker for Windows** and wait for it to be running (you can check the Docker icon in the taskbar).
+If you are prompted to register, you can ignore and close the Docker registeration page.

 From the command prompt, run the following command to submit the training experiment:

 ```
 az ml experiment submit -c docker-python iris_sklearn.py